CLUSTERfoo/clusterfoo-dot-com/content/articles/javascript_traits.markdown

     }
 {: class="language-js" }

-Now we can write our first trait:
+And we can write our first trait:

     function Moveable(_constructor, initialX, initialY) {
         _constructor.prototype._registerTrait("Moveable");